The Gravitational Wave Bias Parameter from Angular Power Spectra: Bridging Between Galaxies and Binary Black Holes

 In principle, it is possible to determine the optimal fit for each individual case, but the sparse number of galaxies at $z > 0.11$ led us to simplify this by directly using the actual data with an upper limit imposed on $z_{\textrm{shift}}$.
 That is, we generate the corresponding dashed lines of Figure \ref{fig:2mpz-offset} for other configurations of $\delta_l$ or $\delta_h$, but to avoid producing spurious data, we impose the condition of $|z_\mathrm{shift}|<0.03$.

-Next, we investigate the effect of the selection function on the scatter.
-We find that the $\sigma(z)$ formulation of Eq.~\eqref{eqn:sigmaz} is still a good fit, as illustrated in Figure \ref{fig:2mpz_sigma} for different choices of the selection function.
+Next, we investigate the effect of the host-galaxy probability on the scatter.
+We find that the $\sigma(z)$ formulation of Eq.~\eqref{eqn:sigmaz} is still a good fit, as illustrated in Figure \ref{fig:2mpz_sigma} for different choices of the host-galaxy probability.
 This is further discussed in Appendix \ref{sec:z-conv} and the impact of choosing different convolution schemes on GW bias is presented in Figure \ref{fig:b_with_diff_conv}.

 To summarize our results for 2MPZ, the left panel of Figure \ref{fig:dNdz} shows the original distribution of photometric redshifts in 2MPZ alongside the convolved redshift distribution derived using this approach.